Bartender is making cocktail at bar counter, How to Become a Bartender

 Understandably, some businesses are wary of hiring bartenders under 21.
 Because the job requires staff to be always around alcohol, it’s not uncommon for many to drink while on duty.
 This can present a legal and financial risk to the business.

-For more detailed information about how old you have to be to become a bartender, go to this page.
+Just so you know, we do have more detailed information about how old you have to be to become a bartender for those interested.

 Do you need a license or certification to become a bartender?